cycfi/q/README.md

 cmake --build build
 ```

-The first configure downloads PortAudio and PortMidi (and, if the submodule is absent, `infra`), so it takes a little longer than later runs.
+The first configure downloads PortAudio and libremidi (and, if the submodule is absent, `infra`), so it takes a little longer than later runs.
 To check your setup, run `build/example/sin_osc/example_sin_osc`; it plays a five-second 440 Hz sine wave on the default audio output.
 Run the tests with `ctest --test-dir build`.

 ## Documentation